legiongis/afrh/README.md

 # afrh
-Arches v3 package in development for the armed forces retirement home
+Arches v3 package in development for the armed forces retirement home.